Online learning of neural networks based on a model-free control algorithm: Numerical results

-\emph{Short-term behavior} Figure \ref{fig:fig_result_1} shows respectively the evolution of the weights $W_i$ and the controlled output $y$, that remain close to $y^{train}$.
-Set $W_7 = 0$ in this configuration.

-\emph{Online modifications of the training data} Figure \ref{fig:fig_result_2} shows respectively the evolution of the weights and the controlled output $y$, when the network is subjected to arbitrary changes of the training data.
-Set $W_7 = 0$ in this configuration.

-\emph{Online modifications of the network topology} Figure \ref{fig:fig_result_3} shows respectively the evolution of the weights and the controlled output $y$, when the network is subjected to an arbitrary change of its topology.
-Set $W_7 = 0$ in this configuration.

-\emph{Online modifications of the network topology and the training data} Figure \ref{fig:fig_result_4} shows respectively the evolution of the weights and the controlled output $y$, when the network is subjected to an arbitrary change of its topology as well as arbitrary changes of the training data.
+\paragraph{Evolution of online modifications of the network topology and the training data} In formula~\eqref{eq:iPI_discret_nm_eq}, set $K_p = 1$, $K_i = 1/100$, $k_{\alpha} = 333/2$ and $k_{\beta} = 40$ including a first order filter with a time constant of $10^{-5}$ s; the simulation time-step is $10^{-5}$ s.
+Figure \ref{fig:fig_result_4} shows respectively the evolution of the weights and the controlled output $y$, when the network is subjected to an arbitrary change of its topology (the weight $W_7$ is for example forced to zero at an arbitrary time) as well as arbitrary changes of the training data.

-As a result, a great tracking of the output $y$ has been observed throughout these working scenarios despite the different changes of the training data and topology of the network.
+As a result, a great tracking of the output $y$ has been observed despite the different changes of the training data as well as the topology of the network, which is referred to as the "Dropout" concept in e.g. \cite{Srivastava,Labach}.

-\paragraph{Remark} The modification of the network topology induced by enabling or disabling particular neural connections in order to avoid overfitting in feedforward neural networks is referred to as the "Dropout" concept in e.g. \cite{Srivastava, Labach}.